apache/fluo-recipes/docs/cfm.md

 ## Background

 When many transactions try to modify the same keys, collisions will occur.
-Too many collisions cause the transactions to fail and throughput to nose dive.
-For example, consider the [phrasecount] that has many transactions processing documents.
+Too many collisions cause transactions to fail and throughput to nose dive.
+For example, consider [phrasecount] which has many transactions processing documents.
 Each transaction counts the phrases in a document and then updates global phrase counts.
-With each transaction attempting to update many phrase counts, the probability of two collisions is high.
+Since transaction attempts to update many phrases , the probability of collisions is high.

 ## Solution

-This recipe provides a reusable solution for the problem of many transactions updating many keys while avoiding collisions.
-As an added bonus, this recipe also organizes updates into batches for efficiency in order to improve throughput.
+This recipe provides a reusable solution for updating many keys while avoiding collisions.
+The recipe also organizes updates into batches in order to improve throughput.

-The central idea behind this recipe is that updates to a key are queued up and processed by another transaction.
-In the phrase count example transactions processing documents would queue updates, but not actually update the counts.
-Below is an example of how transactions would compute phrasecounts using this recipe.
+This recipes queues updates to keys for other transactions to process.
+In the phrase count example transactions processing documents queue updates, but do not actually update the counts.
+Below is an example of computing phrasecounts using this recipe.

  * TX1 queues `+1` update  for phrase `we want lambdas now`
  * TX2 queues `+1` update  for phrase `we want lambdas now`